Registration Coming Soon!

 OVERVIEW

-Alongside, side events include the Free $2,000 Blitz and a single-day scholastic (K-8) tournament.
-Throughout the weekend, participants may enjoy free game analysis, lectures, and blitz challenges with VIP Grandmaster Yasser Seirawan!
+Side events include the Free $2,000 Blitz and a Scholastic (K-8) tournament.
+Throughout the weekend, participants may enjoy game analysis, lectures, and blitz challenges with a VIP titled player!

 WHEN